eascodes/100-days-code/log.md

 **Thoughts** The challenges seem to be getting harder as I near the end of the JavaScript course - it took me about an hour to solve one challenge today.

 **Link(s) to work** https://www.freecodecamp.org/eascodes

+## Day 71: January 9, 2021

+**Today's Progress**: Today I worked on the search bar functionality for the meal prep recipe website.
+I am figuring out a way to break down the string, iterate through each search term, and search the appropriate database depending on what the user is searching (recipe name, recipe tag, and/or user).

+**Thoughts** The search bar coding is still challenging but I am getting closr to the solution!

+**Link(s) to work** https://mealprepfunday.com/